nickdelgrosso/fruitloop/README.md

 # ratcave

 3D Graphics Engine running off Python, Psychopy, and Pyglet

 Full Documentation and Tutorials can be found at http://ratcave.readthedocs.io/

+**Note**: This is a fork of the **ratcave** project, originally intended for another purpose.
+This fork has been **discontinued**-- the original project is still in active development, however, and can be found at https://www.github.com/neuroneuro/ratcave

 ## Installation
 ```